djeada/Linux-Notes/notes/ports.md

 Key Facts:

-- Control how data is directed in and out of a computer or server.
+- Ports control how data is directed in and out of a computer or server, ensuring proper communication between devices and services.
-- Makes possible for multiple services to run simultaneously on a single device by assigning specific ports.
+- They make it possible for multiple services to run simultaneously on a single device by assigning specific ports to each service, thereby organizing traffic effectively.
-- While IP addresses distinguish machines on a network, ports differentiate the services running on a single machine.
+- While IP addresses identify individual machines on a network, ports differentiate the various services running on a single machine, allowing multiple services to coexist and function properly.
-- **Port Range**: From 0 to 65,535.
+- The **Port Range** extends from 0 to 65,535, providing a wide array of port numbers for different applications and services.
-- **Well-Known Ports (0-1023)**: For standard services like HTTP (80), HTTPS (443), FTP (21), and SSH (22).
+- **Well-Known Ports** range from 0 to 1023 and are reserved for standard services like HTTP (port 80), HTTPS (port 443), FTP (port 21), and SSH (port 22).
-- **Registered Ports (1024-49151)**: For non-standard, less common applications.
+- **Registered Ports**, ranging from 1024 to 49151, are assigned to non-standard, less common applications, allowing for a diverse set of services beyond the well-known ones.
-- **Dynamic/Private Ports (49152-65535)**: Generally for temporary purposes, private communications.
+- **Dynamic/Private Ports**, ranging from 49152 to 65535, are typically used for temporary purposes or private communications, often assigned dynamically for short-term needs.

 ### Protocols and Their Associated Ports